 NASA Applied Remote Sensing Training (ARSET)

 The ARSET program offers satellite remote sensing training that builds the skills to integrate NASA Earth Science data into an agency’s decision-making activities.
 Trainings are offered in air quality, climate, disaster, health, land, water resources, and wildfire management.
-Through online and in person training, ARSET has reached over 4,000 participants from more than 130 countries and 1,600 organizations worldwide.
+Through online and in person training, ARSET has reached over 8,000 participants from more than 160 countries and 2,600 organizations worldwide.
+Read ARSET's 2016 Annual Report to learn more.

 Through ARSET trainings, you can learn how to: